dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

-Apples contain a memory strengthening microelement which is Iodine (X) Apples contain a memory strengthening microelement called Calcium (X) Calcium is also called the Intelligent Element (O)
-The Olympic Games held in Beijing in 2008 was the 30th Olympic (X) Alligator’s tear is to disguise itself (X)
+Apples contain a memory strengthening microelement which is Iodine (X) Apples contain a memory strengthening microelement called Calcium (X) Calcium is also called the Intelligent Element (O) Alligator’s tear is to disguise itself (X)
 Alligators shed tears to secrete toxin (X)
-The country that borders China to the east is Japan (X) The country that borders China to the east is South Korea (X) The general international naval speed uses “knot” as unit, one knot stands for 3.112 km/h (X) In order to maximize its effect, windbreak shall formed with more than 10 rows of trees (O) Noise polution refers to noise over 90 decibels (X) Apples contain a memory strengthening microelement which is Zinc (O) Apples contain a memory strengthening microelement which is lodine (X) Lodine deficiency in children and adolescents can lead to General Weakness (X) The first shot that symbols the freedom of the United States of America started on Washington (X) Aurora is the special scenery you can see in High Latitude (O) The greatest branch of Yellow River is River Fen (X)
+The country that borders China to the east is Japan (X) The country that borders China to the east is South Korea (X) The country that borders China to the east is North Korea (O) The general international naval speed uses “knot” as unit, one knot stands for 3.112 km/h (X) In order to maximize its effect, windbreak shall formed with more than 10 rows of trees (O) Noise polution refers to noise over 90 decibels (X) Apples contain a memory strengthening microelement which is Zinc (O) Apples contain a memory strengthening microelement which is lodine/Iodine (X) Lodine/Iodine deficiency in children and adolescents can lead to General Weakness (X) The first shot that symbols the freedom of the United States of America started on Washington (X) Aurora is the special scenery you can see in High Latitude (O) The greatest branch of Yellow River is River Fen (X)